n1xyz/tracing-axiomco/README.md

 The layer implementation minimizes allocations to minimize blocking user code.
 To reduce allocations, use a `Cow::Borrowed` with an `&'static str` for the service name and names of extra fields.

+## Integration with Proton

+Follow outlined [instructions](https://axiom.co/docs/apl/data-types/map-fields#create-map-fields-using-ui) to turn the `logs` field into an Axiom map field.